demeesterdev/self-hosted-runners-azure/README.md

  - not accesable from the internet

 This repo contains:
  - github runner container definition
  - TODO: github scale controller with container definition
- - TODO: infra to run all services
+ - infra to run all services
    - ACR storing container images
-   - Storage Account with message que
+   - TODO: Storage Account with message que
-   - Container app for github runner container
+   - TODO: Container app for github runner container
-   - Container app for github scale controller
+   - TODO: Container app for github scale controller